JaninaWibker/school-docs/os/process_thread.md

 | Can be used even if the OS does not support threads   |                                                       |

+Kernel mode threads also exist but these are distinctly different than what was previously mentioned.
+Kernel mode threads are kernel-level-threads that run with kernel privileges.
+This allows certain tasks such as disk write back to be seperated into it's own thread.

 ## OS Invocation

 The kernel is **not** running in the background all the time waiting for things to happen; it is invoked using syscalls, interrupts or exceptions.